A little more about who we are...

 Tanya Shelburne, MPH, CHES

-Tanya spent 10 years at the Indiana State Department of Health working in several areas, including the Breast and Cervical Cancer Program, Coordinated School Health Program, INShape Indiana, and the Office of Women’s Health.
+Tanya spent 10 years at the Indiana State Department of Health working in several departments, including the Breast and Cervical Cancer Program, Coordinated School Health Program, INShape Indiana, and the Office of Women’s Health.
 She then spent 7 years serving as the Vice President of Program Development for Little Red Door Cancer Agency.
 A few highlights from her career include conducting the Youth Risk Behavior Survey in 2005 and 2007, launching the HURU tobacco education program, and leading the Big Red Bash cancer prevention movement.
 She has experience with strategic planning, program implementation and evaluation, public speaking, grant writing, coalition building, advocacy, and fundraising.